Change Directory - change the current working

 If directory is given, changes the shell's working directory todirectory.
 If not, changes to HOME (shell variable).

 $ cd - will go back to the last folder you looked at.
-(Previous directory - equivalent to $OLDPWD)
+This does not stack, so issuing CD - repeatedly will just toggle between two directories, to go back further use pushd/popd.
+Previous directory - equivalent to $OLDPWD

 ./ or just . is shorthand for the current directory.